 \section{Analysis}

 Beyond our quantitative metrics (\cref{sec:quan_evalulation}), we develop a suite of data-free analysis techniques.
 These methods directly analyze the geometric properties of the model's weights and their functional outputs, removing any dependency on specific data samples at test time.
-To validate our hypotheses on adaptation and disentanglement, we briefly introduce these techniques here and leave the full implementation details in the supplementary material.
+To validate our hypotheses on adaptation and disentanglement, we briefly introduce these techniques here and defer full implementation details to the supplementary material.